Lepturobosca virens

-Lepturobosca virens is a species of beetles in the longhorn beetle family, that can be found in Europe and Russia.
+Lepturobosca virens, commonly known as the green longhorn beetle, is a species of beetles in the longhorn beetle family, that can be found in Europe and Russia.

 Description

 Both sexes are of the same colour, but the size may vary.
 Females are slightly larger than males (14–22 mm).
 The species colour is dark green, with striped antennae.
 The body is hairy.

 Habitat

 The host plants are coniferous and deciduous trees.